When I first interned in NYC my junior summer I fell in love with the city and vowed to move there after college.

 Fixing the subway has the double-benefit of easing the affordable housing crisis by expanding housing access to farther geographic areas.

 Subway access is fairly good within Manhattan, but is absolute garbage outside of it.
 Traveling to and from Queens and Brooklyn for example is a nightmare, and generally requires going into Manhattan.
-This makes it inconvenient to have offices outside of Manhattan.
+This makes it inconvenient for companies to have offices outside of Manhattan, and so Manhattan has become the bottleneck.
 If interborough transportation were improved, then we could see more development in the less dense boroughs like Brooklyn and Queens instead of trying to squeeze more density out of a Manhattan already at capacity.

-My hearing is probably worse due to this.
+My hearing has to be worse due to this.
 This is ridiculous, and not something that other equally dense cities have to deal with.

 I have zero confidence that NYC will take serious steps to solve these issues, and this is why NYC will continue to lag behind other cities in terms of modernization, innovation, and quality of life.